How To Say HELLO in Different Languages → 200+ Ways! (With Pronunciation)

 - kaltxì (kal-T-ì) — informal way to say hello

-- oel ngati kameie (o-el nga-ti kamei-e) — formal way to say hello
+- oel ngati kameie (o-el nga-ti kamei-e) — formal way to say hello in all languages

 Na’vi is a constructed language, created for the fictional Na’vi, the humanoid inhabitants of the moon Pandora in the 2009 film Avatar.